High-Energy Concentration for Federated Learning in Frequency Domain: Experiments

+To further demonstrate the advantages of the proposed FedFD method, we employ ResNet18 \cite{40} to compare its performance against two representative algorithms, FedAvg \cite{2} and FedDM \cite{15}, across five datasets.
+Additionally, to illustrate the generalization performance of FedFD across different network architectures, we also provide performance comparisons using ConvNet \cite{24}.
+As shown in Fig. \ref{Fig9}, FedFD consistently achieves state-of-the-art performance on both network architectures.

-\textbf{Communication Costs.} We compare the communication costs of the proposed FedFD method with two representative FL methods across five datasets using different networks.
+\textbf{Communication costs.} We compare the communication costs of the proposed FedFD method with two representative FL methods across five datasets using different networks.
 Since the communication costs of aggregation-based baselines are similar, we use FedAvg \cite{2} as a representative.
 For aggregation-free baselines, both FedDM \cite{15} and FedAF \cite{16} employ entire spatial-domain communication, so we choose FedDM \cite{15} for comparison.
 To ensure fairness, all network and image sizes are uniformly measured in the float32 format.
 Table \ref{tab3} summarizes the cumulative communication cost of 20 rounds with 10 clients for each method.
 As shown in the table, FedAvg \cite{2} incurs relatively high communication costs: up to approximately 403.52MB with ConvNet and around 8.77GB with ResNet18 \cite{40}.
 In contrast, the communication cost of FedFD is significantly lower, with reductions of up to three orders of magnitude.
 The communication cost of the aggregation-free baseline represented by FedDM \cite{15} lies between the two methods.
 Additionally, sending only partial frequency-domain components enhances privacy protection to some extent.
-The performance of these methods on ResNet18 is provided in the Appendix.

-\textbf{Robustness Analysis.} As shown in Tables 1 and 2, the proposed FedFD method exhibits outstanding excellence across datasets with different modalities.
+\textbf{Robustness analysis.} As shown in Tables 1 and 2, the proposed FedFD method exhibits outstanding excellence across datasets with different modalities.
 At the same time, as data heterogeneity increases, the advantage of FedFD becomes more evident.
 Based on these two points, it exhibits greater robustness compared to the baseline methods.
 Notably, the above theoretical explanation is strongly supported by the combined overall performance analysis.

-\subsection{Ablation Study}
+\subsection{Ablation study}